Caesurus/CTF_Writeups/2018-PicoCTF/RE-circuit123/readme.md

 ## Initial Attempt - The hard way
 My first attempt at solving this was to cycle through each gate and trying to determine the known quantities:
-For example, working backwards we know the very last gates value (0).
+For example, working backwards we know the very last gates value.
 So if the gate before it is an OR gate we can assume
 ```
 1 | 1 = 1
 1 | 0 = 1